Located in southeast Utah, you’ll enjoy views of red rock canyons and mesas carved by the Colorado River when visiting Canyonlands National Park.

 The Maze has bike terrain that is similar to, but a bit more technical than White Rim Road.

-River Rafting at Canyonlands
+River Rafting and Kayaking at Canyonlands

 The Colorado and Green Rivers dominate the landscape of Canyonlands National Park.
 Accordingly, seeing Canyonlands from one of these majestic rivers gives guests a unique perspective that is not to be missed.